 (a) The qualifying exam is meant to help the committee determine that you have mastered the relevant literature in the areas of philosophy in which you are specializing, and that you can write an excellent dissertation in these areas.
-So you will be expected to show that you have thorough control of the literature listed in your reading list, knowing the central views, problems, and arguments -- as well as some of the difficulties that such views face.
+So you will be expected to show that you have thorough control of the literature listed in your reading list, knowing the central views, problems, and arguments, as well as some of the difficulties that such views face.
 In the exam, it's crucial that you are able to show the committee that you can reflect about, and engage with, that literature in a philosophically sophisticated way.

-(b) As you read the books and papers on the list, you may want to focus on three general points: (a) Make sure that you have thoroughly understood the various views, the arguments for them, the problems they address and how they address these problems. (b) Also make sure that you are able to indicate the difficulties that these views face, so that you can provide a critical assessment of each of the relevant proposals. (c) Finally, it's also a good idea to start thinking about ways in which you can contribute to this literature, by thinking about positive views you may want to defend.
+(b) As you read the books and papers on the list, you may want to focus on three general points: (i) Make sure that you can explain clearly and thoroughly the various views, the arguments for them, the problems they address and how they address these problems. (ii) Also make sure that you are able to indicate the difficulties that these views face, so that you can provide a critical assessment of each of the relevant proposals. (iii) Finally, you should start thinking about ways in which you can contribute to this literature, including thinking about original criticisms and positive views you may want to defend.
 Do not just read as you work through your reading list, but rather make yourself extensive notes summarizing the views, the potential problems they face, and your thoughts in response.
 These will be useful both in helping you prepare for your qual and in helping you write your proposal and dissertation.

-(c) Throughout the period of preparation for your qualifying exam, students are strongly encouraged to keep in regular contact with all of the members of their committees, discussing with them their interpretations of the various items on your list, critical arguments in the field, etc..
+(c) Throughout the period of preparation for your qualifying exam, you are strongly encouraged to keep in regular contact with all of the members of your committees (as noted above), discussing with them your interpretations of the various items on your list, critical arguments in the field, etc. You are responsible for initiating these meetings.
 Don't be a stranger!

 (d) The questions in the exam are typically of a broad nature.
-For instance, some questions may invite you to compare and contrast relevant views, others may ask you to analyze certain concepts, and yet others may request a critical assessment of certain proposals.
+For instance, some questions may invite you to compare and contrast relevant views, others may ask you to analyze certain concepts, and yet others may request a critical assessment of certain proposals, or to review the answers to a given problem and argue for a way forward.
 Needless to say, these are just some possible examples to give you a sense of the sorts of questions involved: the details will be up to the committee members.
 When responding to the questions in the exam, make sure, first, that you have answered the relevant question, showing the members of your committee that you have mastered the relevant literature and can reflect about it in a philosophically sophisticated form.